Christmas Eve — December 24

 In multicultural Rome, also around the time of the winter solstice, some Romans observed Juvenalia, a feast honoring children.
 Some historians suspect some members of the upper class celebrated the birthday of Mithras, the god of the unconquerable sun, on December 25 (but this is mostly false).
 It was believed that Mithras, an infant god, was born of a rock.
 For some Romans (like Emperor Constantine before he switched sides), days devoted to Mithras were the most sacred of the year.
 So getting a tear in one’s eye at the sight of a child lit by the candle they are holding, enjoying the wonder expectantly, appeals on many levels.

 In the early years of Christianity, Easter was the main holiday; the birth of Jesus was not widely celebrated.
 Around 200, Clement of Alexandria notes an observance.
 In the fourth century, church officials decided to institute the birth of Jesus as a holiday.
 Unfortunately, the Bible does not mention a date for his birth (a fact Puritans later pointed out in order to deny the legitimacy of the celebration).
 Although some evidence suggests that his birth may have occurred in Spring (why would shepherds be out herding in the middle of winter?), Pope Julius I (d.
 352) chose December 25.
-As is common with other pre-Christian holidays, when the church dominated a culture, elements of those holidays were absorbed into Christmas.
+As is common with other pre-Christian holidays, when the church dominated a culture, elements of those holidays were absorbed.
+So it was with Christmas, strategically placed in Saturnalia.
 First called the Feast of the Nativity, the custom spread to Egypt by 432 and to England by the end of the 500’s.
 By the end of the 700’s, the celebration of Christmas reached all the way to Scandinavia.

 One does not need to leave one’s culture to follow Jesus.
 The meaning of Christmas is God with us, incarnate in time and space, in our history, in the Church, and in each of us.
 The longings represented by winter holidays of ancient times are met and fulfilled by the coming of Jesus Christ.
 “Joy to the world!
 The Lord is come!
 Let Earth receive her King!
 Let every heart prepare Him room, and heaven and nature sing!”